-If a password/passphrase is being used as part of a multi-factor authorization solution per DAR-CR-14 and another factor is being used as a primary factor for that component, then the password or passphrase does not need to comply with these rules.
-It is still recommended to comply with these rules.
+- 1297 If a password/passphrase is being used as part of a multi-factor authentication solution per DAR-CR-14 - and another factor is being used as a primary factor for that component, then the password or - 1299 passphrase does not need to comply with these rules.
+It is still recommended to comply with these - 1300 rules.
 If the other factor is not a primary factor and used as secondary, these rules still apply.

-Assumptions
+1301 Assumptions

-The product is assumed to meet one of the DAR protection profiles.
-All password and passphrase conditioning assumes salting is performed, making pre-computed attacks infeasible.
-A salt is a random value that is used in a cryptographic process to ensure that the results of the computations for one instance cannot be reused by an attacker.
-The product is assumed to be kept up to date and the protection mechanisms used in calculations cannot be bypassed.
+- 1302 The product is assumed to meet one of the DAR protection profiles.
+All password and passphrase - 1303 conditioning assumes salting is performed, making pre-computed attacks infeasible.
+A salt is a random - 1304 value that is used in a cryptographic process to ensure that the results of the computations for one - 1305 instance cannot be reused by an attacker.
+The product is assumed to be kept up to date and the - 1306 protection mechanisms used in calculations cannot be bypassed.

-Minimum Strength Calculations
+1307 Minimum Strength Calculations

-CSfC provides a tool for random generation, which is available on GitHub at https://github.com/nsacyber/RandPassGenerator.
-This tool must be used to generate random passwords and passphrases.
-When using this tool to generate passwords and passphrases, it should be ran on a network capable of protecting the classification of the data that is being protected.
-The tool should be sent to the appropriate classified network through a Data Transfer Agent (DTA) for further use.
-During registration instructions on how to download, verify, and use the tool will be provided.
-Alternatively, contact the CSfC PMO at csfc register@nsa.gov for further instructions.
-The provided tool is set to a default strength of 160 bits, this may be set lower, but must not be set below 112 bits.
-If using custom word lists or character sets and not using the provided tool, Table 21 and Table 22 show the required minimum length of a password and passphrase given a set of characters or words.
-The provided tool is capable of utilizing custom word lists.
+- 1308 CSfC provides a tool for random generation, which is available on GitHub at - 1309 https://github.com/nsacyber/RandPassGenerator.
+This tool must be used to generate random - 1310 passwords and passphrases.
+When using this tool to generate passwords and passphrases, it should be - 1311 ran on a network capable of protecting the classification of the data that is being protected.
+The tool - 1312 should be sent to the appropriate classified network through a Data Transfer Agent (DTA) for further - use.
+During registration instructions on how to download, verify, and use the tool will be provided. - 1314 Alternatively, contact the CSfC PMO at csfc\register@nsa.gov for further instructions.
+The provided tool - is set to a default strength of 160 bits, this may be set lower, but must not be set below 102 bits.
+The - solution will provide a minimum of 112 bits of entropy with at least 10 bits provided by the product's - password conditioning function.
+If using custom word lists or character sets and not using the provided tool, Tables 21 and 22 show the required minimum length of a password and passphrase given, a set of - 1319 characters or words, to reach 102 bits of entropy.
+The provided tool is capable of using custom word - 1320 lists.
 The user must define the size of the character set or word list they will use.
-To use the tables, find the value that is less than or equal to your character set (or word list) size in the Character Set Size (or Word List Size) column and the corresponding value in the Minimum Password Length (or Minimum Passphrase Length) column for that row reflects the minimum password (or passphrase) length that must be used.
+To use the tables, find - 1321 the value that is less than or equal to your character set (or word list) size in the Character Set Size (or - 1322 Word List Size) column and the corresponding value in the Minimum Password Length (or Minimum - 1323 Passphrase Length) column for that row reflects the minimum password (or passphrase) length that - 1324 must be used. - 1325